 Kay also believes our movement work needs to be centered in joy.
 To practice this, she loves to create art, dance, karaoke, and indulge in delicious meals.

 Montha (she/her) was born in Khao-I-Dang, a refugee camp located in Thailand after her family fled the genocide and civil war in Cambodia.
 At 4 years old, her family immigrated to the United States where she calls home.

 Her advocacy work began in August 2016 when her youngest brother and seven other Cambodian Minnesotans were detained by the U.S. Immigration and Customs Enforcement (ICE).
 In an effort to find justice for their families, Montha worked with other impacted families, community organizers, and co-created the ReleaseMinnesota8 Campaign before it became an organization.

 Montha has worked in the areas of deportation defense, grassroots organizing, civic engagement, cross racial solidarity, youth leadership, violence prevention, court advocacy, and systems navigation.
-Montha is also an Advisory Board Member of The People’s Collective for Justice and Liberation (PC4JL), a pro-justice movement of Asians and Asian Americans building transformative solidarity with Black, Indigenous, and People of Color (BIPOC).
+Montha is also an Advisory Board Member of The People’s Collective for Justice and Liberation (PC4JL) and Vice Chair of the Minnesota Freedom Fund Action (MFF Action).